Everything About EggplantReading time: 6 min

 Eggplant benefits

-Eggplant is a nutritious and delicious fruit that you can enjoy in many ways.
-One of the most nutritious parts of the eggplant is the skin, which is rich in fiber and vitamins A and C.
+Eggplant is a nutritious and delicious fruit you can enjoy in many ways.

 Each 100g of eggplant contains the following nutritional values.